RizaHKhan/reusable-button/README.md

 ```
 <Button @buttonClicked="handleClick">
 ```

-***** Note on the above that you don't need to specify the id in the tag, however it will be available to you in the method like so:
+The payload is available on the method that will be run called from the eventlistener as below:

 ```
 methods: {